 The speed range will vary depending on the brand and model.
 First gear will give you a low speed range, whereas second gear will have a much faster range.
 Typical values are 0-350 rpm and 0-1200 rpm, but please note these vary depending on the drill/driver model.

 Having more gears are only needed if you plan on working with a variety of materials and screw sizes.
 They will let you be able to do a wider variety of tasks.
 That is because you can control the amount of power being delivered, and have much better control.
+I have to say that a right angle drill is very handy.

 No Load Speeds